What is ‘Positioning, Navigation and Timing’ (PNT)?

 For more information tailored to both the general public and GPS professionals, you can visit gps.gov.
 There is also a helpful list of external links to federal agencies, GPS contractors and non-profit groups with additional information regarding GPS.

-For GPS users looking for more resources, see the
+For GPS users looking for more resources, visit the

-Navigation Center of Excellence established by the Department of Homeland Security.
+Navigation Center of Excellence website, established by the United States Department of Homeland Security.

 It depends on a number of factors.